supersym/learn.playground/README.md

 ### Error.prototype

+#### Summary
-Summary: Represents the prototype for the Error constructor.
+Represents the prototype for the Error constructor.
+#### Description
-Description: All Error instances and instances of non-generic errors inherit from Error.prototype.
+All Error instances and instances of non-generic errors inherit from Error.prototype.
 As with all constructor functions, you can use the prototype of the constructor to add properties or methods to all instances created with that constructor.
+#### Additional information
-Detailed: [click here for Vendor-specific extensions of this prototype][01]
+[Vendor-specific extensions of this prototype][01] [Must read essential information on prototype][02]
-Information: [SHOULD read-up for understanding of the concept of prototypes in JavaScript][02]

 #### Properties